 5 Ways to Help Animals While Traveling!

 Research animal welfare groups in your destination and contact them prior to arrival.
-Give them plenty of time and specifics like– will you have transportation, the dates, days, and hours you’re available, any restrictions on what you can help with?
+Give them plenty of time and specifics like– whether you will have transportation, the dates, days, and hours you’re available, and any restrictions on what you can help with.
 The more details you can share the easier it is for non-profits to know how to best use you as a volunteer.

 Share what you’re doing with your friends and family.
 Post pictures and tag the organization on social media.
 Reaching a new audience could help get a dog or cat adopted or bring in a new supporter!